maartenberg/Aardbei/INSTALLING.md

 $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv
 ```

-Try to compile the bash extension:
+Try to compile the bash extension (this makes some things faster, but it doesn't matter if this fails):

 ```console
 $ cd ~/.rbenv; src/configure; make -C src; cd -